 Make sure patients feel content and safe, with a sense of self-worth and purpose.
 Suffering pain, distress, fear, loneliness, and humiliation can all detract from the quality of one’s life.
 Dementia-friendly projects must focus on inclusion and social engagement.
 An ideal study enables the person with dementia to continue their interests, and include mentoring that allows clinical research participation to have practical benefits.

 Over the last fifty years, there has been a lot of positive change concerning individual autonomy and decision-making.
 The progressive view upheld by dementia-friendly organizations is this: patients must retain their own sense of self, and must not be defined by their illness.
 The stigma surrounding mental illness needs to be challenged by medical specialists.
 Never talk about the patient as if they’re not in the room listening - even if their mental state is deteriorated and you’re speaking with a caregiver, always keep their dignity and humanity in mind.
-(Check out our key strategies for tackling stigma in the health industry, here).

 Despite all the differences between people – in their cognitive or physical capacities, in their ethnicity, religion, gender or sexual orientation, in their age or level of wealth and so on – it’s important to remember that we are all of equal worth.
 It is widely recognised that people who are routinely treated with disrespect, as inferiors, have reduced quality of life.
 Dementia-friendly organisations fight proudly against descrimination in all areas of their study; meaning that any results produced feel inclusive and should, in theory, work for all.